-According to the Education Endowment Foundation, reducing class sizes would increase the ‘range of approaches a teacher can employ’ and ‘the amount of attention’ pupils would receive, resulting in ‘improving outcomes for pupils.’
+According to the Education Endowment Foundation, reducing class sizes would increase the ‘range of approaches a teacher can employ’ and ‘the number of attention’ pupils would receive, resulting in ‘improving outcomes for pupils.’
 Taking this on board, we decided to create an additional smaller GCSE group in February, which targeted underperforming pupils and partly consisted of FSM pupils.
-We were fortunately able to do this without any additional cost implications and as a result, were also able to minimise the number of pupils in all GCSE English classes.
+We were, fortunately, able to do this without any additional cost implications and as a result, we're also able to minimise the number of pupils in all GCSE English classes.

 With new members of intervention staff, support staff and trainee teachers I have adopted a more coaching style, taking responsibility for their wellbeing and development, as well as monitoring compliance.